Pittman, USC score twice in 4th to sink Colorado

 His longest was a 71-yarder to wide receiver Laviska Shenault, who finished with a game-high 172 yards on nine receptions.

 The win also kept USC in control of its fate for the Pac-12 championship.
 A Sept.
-20 win over Utah, the only one other one-loss team in the South, gives the Trojans the tiebreaker.
+20 win over Utah, the only one other one-loss team in the South, gives the Trojans the tiebreaker in the division.

 Pittman’s 156 yards receiving at Folsom Field on Friday were his most since hauling in 232 in the win over Utah.
 Friday also marked his first multiple-touchdown performance since Sept.
 14 at BYU.
 His first score came from 44 yards out with 11:25 to play, cutting USC’s deficit to 31-28.

-Note: EditorsNote: Corrects to Colorado’s two punts in USC territory coming 3rd and 4th Qs in graf 9; other minor edits